cedowens/SSH-Password-Sprayer/README.md

-# Red Team Threaded SSH Password Sprayer
+# Threaded SSH Password Sprayer

 Simple python3 script to spray a username and password over ssh against a subnet.
 This repo currently includes two versions of the script: